 Think of Twitter as your ‘MTV generation’ cousin with the tiny attention span.
 You only have 140 characters to get your message across, so it needs to be short and to the point.
 Many practices will use Twitter for things like weather related closings, reminders to use end of the year benefits, or quick oral health reminders.

 There is one more incredibly important factor with Facebook and Google – REVIEWS.
-Having current reviews on these social media platforms has a direct effect on your dental website ranking, as well as generating new patient interest.
+Having current reviews on these dental social media platforms has a direct effect on your dental website ranking, as well as generating new patient interest.

 Your homework?
-Look at your dental social media pages and see if you are using them to the best of your ability.
+Look at your dental social media posts and see if you are using them to the best of your ability.
 Look at your Facebook insights on the back end of your business page and see if people are interacting with your practice.
 And ask yourself if you’d look at your own pages if you were not the owner.
 If the answer to any of these is NO, then it’s time to start sharing and step up your social media game.

 Need more dental marketing ideas?
 Download our free guide!